-If your investment portfolio is longing to take a trip to Europe, the Sygnia Itrix Euro Stoxx 50 ETF (SYGEU) ETF is the product you’re looking for.
+If your investment portfolio is longing to take a trip to Europe, the Sygnia Itrix Euro Stoxx 50 ETF (JSE code: SYGEU) ETF is the product you’re looking for.
 The only ETF offering exposure to the euro and the Eurozone, the SYGEU could be a good addition to a regionally diversified portfolio.

 The SYGWD, the SYGUS and the CSP500 all offer very similar exposure to companies listed predominantly in North America.
 While many of these companies are operational around the world, the ETFs are denominated in US dollar.
 Investors expecting growth in Asia have the option of investing in the Sygnia Itrix Japan ETF as well as the Satrix Emerging Market ETF, which is mostly invested in Asia.
 The SYGUK ETF offers investors exposure to the pound.